phillipleifer/Portfolio/README.md

 ## Projects
 Here's a brief overview of the projects included in this portfolio:

-Stock App: Leveraging Python (Django, Flask), HTML, and CSS, I developed a website to predict and analyze stock performance, demonstrating my skills in data science and web development.
+Stock App: Leveraging Python (Django, Flask), HTML, and CSS, I developed a website to predict and analyze stock performance, demonstrating my skills in data science.

 Obesity Data Modeling: Using Python (Pandas, NumPy, Scikit-Learn) and statistical analysis techniques, I conducted data modeling to address challenges in obesity research, showcasing my proficiency in data mining, engineering, and modeling.